 Lacrosse hazing included high schoolers staging armed abduction, prosecutor says

 SYRACUSE, N.Y.
-(AP) — A group of high school students in upstate New York are being threatened with charges of kidnapping if they don’t turn themselves into authorities over a lacrosse team hazing prank in which participants are accused of staging an armed abduction of younger players.
+(AP) — Members of a high school lacrosse program in upstate New York are accused of staging an armed abduction of younger players in a stunt that “went way beyond hazing,” prosecutors said this week.

+All 11 people believed to be involved in the events linked to the team at Westhill High School in suburban Syracuse have turned themselves in to face charges, the Onondaga District Attorney’s office said Wednesday.
+They were given appearance tickets for a later date.

+District Attorney William Fitzpatrick had given the students until Thursday to come forward voluntarily and face only misdemeanor charges of unlawful imprisonment.
+He warned Tuesday that those who did not would be charged with more serious felony kidnapping.

-Prosecutors allege members of the lacrosse program at Westhill High School in suburban Syracuse planned a team trip to McDonald’s that ended with one player being tied up, blindfolded and put into a trunk, Onondaga County District Attorney Bill Fitzpatrick said.
+Fitzpatrick said the group was part of a “ruse” that involved inviting younger players to watch a game and then go to McDonald’s.
+But one player was tied up, blindfolded and put into the trunk of a car.

-The alleged victim was led to believe he would be abandoned in a remote area, but was returned to his home without being physically harmed.

-“I cannot adequately express to this community the level of stupidity and lack of judgment involved in this case,” Fitzpatrick told reporters Tuesday evening.
+“I cannot adequately express to this community the level of stupidity and lack of judgment involved in this case,” Fitzpatrick said.
+“This goes way, way beyond hazing.”

-Fitzpatrick said a person driving five younger players on the team pretended to get lost, pulled over in a place where other participants in the prank lay in wait, armed with at least one knife and a weapon that appeared to be a gun.
+Fitzpatrick said a person driving the younger players on the team pretended to get lost and pulled over in a remote area where other participants in the prank lay in wait in the woods, armed with at least one knife and a weapon that appeared to be a gun.

 “This is not lighting a bag on fire on Halloween and sticking it in your driveway, this is criminal activity,” he said, adding that it could have led to a fatal shooting if police had come across the scene and saw “a kid with a hood over his head being abducted at gunpoint.”

-The events were captured on video, and Fitzpatrick said that the local sheriffs office identified 11 people they believe participated either directly or indirectly. in the ruse.
-He’s offering those people — some of whom are 18 — until Thursday to turn themselves in and face lower-level charges that would not result in jail time.
+The events were captured on video, and Fitzpatrick said the local sheriffs office identified the 11 people — some of 18 years old — whom they believe participated either directly or indirectly.

+Asked if all were members of the boys’ lacrosse team, Fitzpatrick said it “appears that way, but I don’t know that.”
+He noted reports that the district’s superintendent had canceled the rest of the varsity team’s season.

 Messages seeking comment were left for Westhill School District Superintendent Steve Dunham.